 Temperatures

 One of the most significant aspects of a greenhouse is having a warm place to grow plants for more extended periods.
 However, this can only go so far and there’s a certain point where even a greenhouse can’t keep out the cold.
-So be sure that the plants you’re planting will be able to survive the temperatures that your greenhouse will provide.
+So be sure that the plants you’re planting will be able to survive the temperatures that your greenhouse can provide.

 Alternatively, during the summer, the greenhouse will be much hotter.
 Many plants may suffocate and die.
 We don’t often think about it being too hot to grow certain plants, but this is a concern when growing in a greenhouse.
 Plants that like it hot are tropical plants and peppers!
 Hot peppers love the heat and taste better if exposed to scorching summer temperatures.